Styx8888/MusicPrefApp/README.md

 # MusicPrefApp
 ## Intro
-This application uses Blazor Server side, it is similar to MVC in many ways, and gives many interesting opportunities.
+This application uses Blazor Server side, .net Core, it is similar to MVC in many ways, and gives many interesting opportunities.
 Some information about differences can be found here: https://www.telerik.com/blogs/difference-between-blazor-vs-razor